 - See if there are any vermin or pest traces.
 If you find one, make sure to contact the exterminator.

 - Look out for wet spots.
-It can be on the ceiling, floor, walls, etc. Wet spots are also the sign of a faulty HVAC system, plumbing issue, or maybe because your roof is leaking.
+It can be on the ceiling, floor, walls, etc. Wet spots are also a sign of a faulty HVAC system, plumbing issue, or maybe because your roof leaks.

 - Keep your cleaning services focused.
-Check the areas if you want more to understand.
+Check the areas if you want to understand more.
 Create short feedback for your cleaning service to make them understand where they need more cleaning.

 - Check the shelves to ensure it’s arranged and stocked.